 Studies have shown that learning just the 570 words of the Academic Word List (along with knowing the 2,000 or so most frequently used English words) will enable you to read almost 95% of ordinary or academic English writing.

-That’s enough that you can understand what you read by looking up just a few frequently-used words in the article you're reading.
+That’s enough that you can understand what you read by looking up just a few frequently-used words in the book or article you're studying.
 (You will understand enough of the context to make good guesses about the words you don’t know, or look one or two up without losing the author’s main idea.)

 It is possible-- but not recommended-- to learn the words you don’t know on the lists by memorizing them and their definitions.
 You will remember them much better if you learn them in context, by reading real texts that use those words to make their points.
 You will also get a better understanding of the various exact meanings each word may have.

 If you have studied English enough to understand this page,

 you likely know much of that vocabulary already.
 It’s worth taking the time to

 systematically study the words you don’t recognize, so that you can participate

 in international business and professional conversations and keep informed